cs130-w22/Group-A1/README.md

 Hope you enjoy!

 ## Building, Testing, & Deploying
 The builds and deployments are handled automatically by Github Actions.
 Builds and tests are triggered whenever a pull request is made to `main`, or whenever a commit is made to `main`.
-Deployments are triggered and made to Heroku whenever commits are made to `main`.
+Deployments are triggered and made to Heroku whenever commits are made to `prod`.
 The frontend app is deployed at https://cya-client-cs130.herokuapp.com/ while the backend is deployed at https://cya-api-cs130.herokuapp.com/.

 Please check [the wiki](https://github.com/cs130-w22/Group-A1/wiki/00-Deployment) for how to install locally from source or deploy to Heroku.